ZachZimm/fluxnote/README.md

 ## Development Plan

+### AI Integration
+- **LLM Integration**
+  - Selection and integration of a configurable LLM (e.g., GPT-3)
+  - Development of API endpoints for idea extreaction and summarization of source text

+- **API Development**
+  - Creation of semi-stateless Websocket API for note management and AI interactions
+  - Implementation of authentication and user configuration endpoints

+  **(progress is currently about here)**

 ### Backend Development
+##### Likely to be deveoped alongside the 'basic features'
 - **Database Setup**
-  - Configuration of MongoDB
+  - Configuration of MongoDB (if that is what I decide to use)
   - Design of database schemas for notes, metadata, and knowledge graphs

-- **API Development**
-  - Creation of RESTful APIs for note management and AI interactions
-  - Implementation of authentication and user configuration endpoints

-### AI Integration
-- **LLM Integration**
-  - Selection and integration of a configurable LLM (e.g., GPT-3)
-  - Development of API endpoints for real-time note refinement and expansion

 - **AI-Native Knowledge Base**
   - Setup and configuration of Langchain for dynamic knowledge graph creation
   - Implementation of an embedding store for efficient idea representation and linking

-### AI Assistant Features
-- **Custom Training Data Preparation**
-  - Automated collection and preprocessing of user note data for model training
-  - Dynamic dataset creation based on user-defined importance and relevance

-- **AI Model Training**
-  - Custom model selection and configuration for note-specific insights
-  - Continuous training pipeline setup for model adaptation to user content
-  - Regular model evaluation and fine-tuning based on user interactions and feedback

 ### Basic Features
 - **Note Management**